 - Increase transparency.
 The right software enables relevant functions to view the information they need.
 Furthermore, it provides insight that can be used for managing teams, as well as working with customers.

 - Monitor trends and generate reports.
 Your system provides a wide range of data about your clients and the performance of your credit management team.
 By analysing this data and generating reports, you’ll gain valuable insight into how effective your operations are – and where improvements can be made.

 While improving your business processes can provide an array of benefits for your organisation, it can also improve your relationship with clients.

-- Better relationships Every client has different requirements and what works for one might not work for another.
+- Better relationships.
+Every client has different requirements and what works for one might not work for another.
 Unfortunately, it’s not practical for most organisations to get to know each and every customer at a personal level and understand their individual needs or eccentricities.
-However, it is possible to provide a more personalised service by segmenting clients into various groups based on their requirements.
+However, it is possible to provide more personalised service by segmenting clients into various groups based on their requirements.
 This will allow you to work more efficiently with each client, while also building trust and creating a sense of shared values.